shredthaGNAR/list-of-my-starred-repos/README.md

 * [zukixa/cool-ai-stuff](https://github.com/zukixa/cool-ai-stuff): This repository contains a list of free to use AI APIs and sites.
 We are NOT endorsing ANY of the listed services!
 * [hariprasd/cool-bookmarklets](https://github.com/hariprasd/cool-bookmarklets): Bookmarklets for Browsers, that are cool in some way for someone.
 Minimum Automation
 * [webkul/coolhue](https://github.com/webkul/coolhue): Coolest Gradient Hues and Swatches
-* [igorlogius/copy-link-extras](https://github.com/igorlogius/copy-link-extras): Add extra copy functions to links.
-Works with single or muliple links in a selection.
 * [piroor/copy-selected-tabs-to-clipboard](https://github.com/piroor/copy-selected-tabs-to-clipboard): Provides ability to copy title and URL of selected tabs to the clipboard for Firefox 63 and later.
 * [igorlogius/copy-tabs](https://github.com/igorlogius/copy-tabs): Copy tabs as hyperlinks or as plaintext URLs, similar to  MS Edge, but better since this addons supports copying mutliple tabs at once
 * [ctrlxc/copyaddrs](https://github.com/ctrlxc/copyaddrs): thunderbird webextentions